Living in Chelmsford

 Overview

 Essex city with cathedral, fast trains to Liverpool Street, and good schools.
-Located in East, Chelmsford has a population of approximately 113,789 residents, making it a mid-sized commuter town by UK standards.
+Located in East, Chelmsford has a population of approximately 113,789 residents, making it a mid-sized parish by UK standards.
 The primary postcode area is CM1.

 Chelmsford sits within East and is well connected to neighbouring areas.
-The local property market is at the mid-range end of the spectrum, with a median price of £418k that is 11% above the East average of £377k.
+The local property market is at the affordable end of the spectrum, with a median price of £362k that is 5% below the East average of £382k.
 The area has a moderate crime rate compared to similar areas.

 Key facts about Chelmsford